Human Dimensions of Wildlife and Natural Resources & Conflict Resolution Training

-In-person & Online
+In-person OR Online

 Learn about Human Dimensions within the context of public involvement, facilitation skills, strategic planning, conflict resolution and consensus building for successful resolution of human, wildlife and natural resource conflict challenges.

 Human dimensions research is a broad field of exploring human-wildlife interactions by understanding attitudes, beliefs, values, behavioural intentions and behaviours.
 Such research can help managers understand public attitudes toward various species or habitats.
 In addition, HD can identify beliefs and explore specific weaknesses in the knowledge that are most directly linked to attitudes thus leading to targeted messaging and more effective education and communication campaigns.
 HD studies can focus on identifying types of conflict, the first step toward conflict resolution.
-Finally, HD researchers explore behavioural intention to support or oppose certain management actions, thus allowing managers to better understand the various interest group viewpoints and levels of support for proposed actions.
+Finally, HD researchers explore behavioural intention to support or oppose specific management actions, thus allowing managers to better understand the various interest group viewpoints and levels of support for proposed actions.

 We cover the human dimension approach from a research perspective (theory, methods, and analysis), as well as the applied human dimension facilitated workshop approach developed by Dr. Bath.
 The goal is to give participants an understanding of HDW within the context of wildlife reintroduction, public involvement, facilitation skills, strategic planning, conflict resolution and consensus building for the successful resolution of human, wildlife, and natural resource conflict challenges.
 The instructors draw on their experience from Europe, North and South America, Asia and Africa to demonstrate the successful application of the human dimension approach and the interface between research and practice.